GenomicsAotearoa/shell-for-bioinformatics/docs/7_automate_fileprocessing_find_xargs.md

 # 6. Preview : Automating File-Processing with `find` and `xargs`

-??? truck-ramp "This section will be moved to "Advanced Shell for BioInformaitcs""
+??? truck-ramp "This section will be moved to "Advanced Shell for BioInformatics""

     In this section, we’ll learn about a more powerful way to specify files matching some criteria using Unix `find`.
 We’ll also see how files printed by `find` can be passed to another tool called `xargs` to create powerful Unix-based processing workflows.